Executive MBA Program

 Interact with multiple Silicon Valley leaders and stellar executive panels throughout the program to accelerate your path to leadership.

 Attend multiple networking events and utilize our vast network of alums who are successful Silicon Valley executives to advance your career.

 The Executive MBA Industry Group provides up-to-date guidance on what Silicon Valley's most respected companies are looking for in the next generation of leaders.
 They also have a wealth of talent that has provided valuable mentorships to many EMBA students.

-Since 1923, Santa Clara University has fostered close relationships with Silicon Valley, the Bay Area and beyond.
+Since 1923, the Leavey School of Business at Santa Clara University has fostered close relationships with Silicon Valley, the Bay Area and beyond.
 Our graduate professors, alumni and students have made their mark at major companies like Google, Apple, GoPro and Tesla, and we maintain that legacy of infectious innovation to this day.
 You also can draw from the robust connections of your cohort, many of whom represent or have the ear of Silicon Valley’s elite.

 Curious what your classmates would be like?
 Learn more about the EMBA Class of 2023.

 Whether you had a manager who coached you through a difficult learning period or a mentor who encouraged you to pursue your passions, their presence left a mark on your career.
 Now, it’s time to become that person for someone else.